 How to Create Content that Appeals to Your Audience

-So sharing your meal plan will work if you show them how they can implement that in their home.
-The biggest goal is to create content that helps others so you have to think, with every piece of content you create, “How does this help someone?”
-So long, thought out, researched posts with new ideas that are new accented by beautiful photography is how to connect with your audience.
+So sharing your meal plan will work – IF you show them how they can implement that in their home.
+The biggest goal is to create content that helps others.
+So you have to think, with every piece of content you create, “How does this help someone?”
+Aim for long, thought-out, researched posts with new ideas, that are accented by beautiful photography; that is how to connect with your audience.

 Now obviously, if the goal of your blog is to keep family and friends up to date, writing about personal things is the best way to do it.
-But if your goal is to write blog that earns an income and draws in a wide audience, the main goal is to create content that people are getting value from so that they tell their friends, “Hey!
+But if your goal is to write a blog that earns an income and draws in a wide audience, then the main goal is to create content that people are getting value from.
+Then they tell their friends, “Hey!
 Check out this blogger!
-I was able to put together my whole fall wardrobe in 20 minutes after watching her capsule video” or “I made this really amazing dish for Thanksgiving and everyone really enjoyed it.
+I was able to put together my whole fall wardrobe in 20 minutes after watching her capsule video!”
+Or, “I made this really amazing dish for Thanksgiving and everyone really enjoyed it.
 You should really check out this food blogger.”

-And, I find that a lot of beginning bloggers aren’t thinking about their audience as much as their thinking about what they want to say.
+And, I find that a lot of beginner bloggers aren’t thinking about their audience as much as they’re thinking about what they want to say.

-Obviously, creating content that is not popular definitely happens and I have made that mistake to, but along with the first mistake I mentioned in this post, perfectionism, you just have to fail forward and make mistakes and know that it is totally okay.
+Obviously, creating content that is not popular definitely happens and I have made that mistake too, but along with the first mistake I mentioned in this post, perfectionism, you just have to ‘fail forward’ and make mistakes and know that it is totally okay.

 And those are the three mistakes I wanted start with.